-- Contains information and tasks directed to major subordinate elements of the corps, not supporting engineer units.
+- Contains information and tasks directed to major subordinate elements of the division, not supporting engineer units.

-- Includes only information and instructions that have been fully coordinated with other parts of the OPORD, the corps commander, and the staff.
+- Includes only information and instructions that have been fully coordinated with other parts of the OPORD, brigade commander, and staff.

-The engineer annex includes any combination of written instructions, matrices, or overlays necessary to convey the essential details of the engineer plan.
-The engineer annex provides a standard format for both offensive and defensive operations.
+The engineer annex includes any combination of written instructions, matrices, or overlays to convey the necessary details of the engineer plan.
+The engineer annex outlined in the following paragraphs provides a standard format for both offensive and defensive operations.
 This format standardizes the organization of information included as written instructions.
-The actual content depends on the type of operation and engineer plan.
-A standardized annex format makes it easier for the engineer staff officer to remember what should be included, as well as for subordinate staff officers to find required information.
-The format tailors the five-paragraph order to convey critical information.
+The actual content depends on the type of brigade operation and engineer plan.
+A standardized annex format makes it easier for the engineer staff officer to remember what should be included and for subordinate staff officers to find required information.
+The format tailors the standard five-paragraph order to convey critical information.

-The engineer annex may also include matrices and overlays, as necessary, to convey the plan.
-Matrices may be used as part of the body of the annex or as separate appendices.
-They are used to quickly convey or summarize information not needing explanation, such as logistics allocations, corps obstacle zone priorities and restrictions, or the task summary (execution matrix).
+Matrices may be used as part of the body of the engineer annex or as separate appendices.
+Matrices are used to quickly convey or summarize information not needing explanation, such as logistics allocations, obstacle zone priorities and restrictions, or task summary (execution matrix).
 Finally, overlays are used to give information or instructions and expedite integration into the overall combined arms plan.
-At corps level, information shown on overlays may include but is not limited to--
+At division level, information included on overlays may include but is not limited to--

-- All existing and proposed friendly obstacles and control measures (obstacle zones, restrictions, and lanes; directed and reserve obstacles; and corps-level situational obstacles, including associated NAI/TAI).
+- All existing and proposed friendly obstacles and control measures (obstacle zones, restrictions, and lanes; directed or reserve targets; and brigade-level situational obstacles, including associated NAI/TAI and decision points).

 - Known and plotted enemy obstacles (must also be on situation template).

-- Logistic locations and routes, as they apply to engineer operations.
+- Logistics locations and routes, as they apply to engineer operations.